◆ Islamic Wealth Intelligence

 Singapore Quality Class + People Developer

-Financial Alliance is the only IFA firm to attain both the Singapore Quality Class (SQC) and People Developer statuses, reflecting the highest standards of organisational excellence and human capital development in the advisory sector.
+Financial Alliance is the only FA firm to attain both the Singapore Quality Class (SQC) and People Developer statuses, reflecting the highest standards of organisational excellence and human capital development in the advisory sector.

 📚